projectara/greybus-spec/source/special/svc.rst

 the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS:

 - UNIPRO is UPRO_OFF if the result_code is UPRO_OK.
-- UNIPRO shall not have changed value if the result_code is UPRO_BUSY.
 - UNIPRO is unpredictable if the result_code is UPRO_FAIL.

 .. _svc-interface-activate: